-Lose Your Love Handles (and Live Longer)
+How to Lose Love Handles (and Live Longer)

-Let’s talk about losing those love handles.
+Let’s talk about losing those stubborn love handles.

 I mean… what’s to love about the feeling of your stomach hanging over your waistband?